The Unique Importance of Communication Skills

 What We Found

 When people think about careers in advanced manufacturing, they often think first about technical expertise—engineering, programming, robotics, automation, or specialized manufacturing skills.
 Those capabilities are essential.
-However, M-SPIRE's research revealed that employers consistently value another skill just as highly: communication.
+However, M-SPIRE’s research revealed that employers request another skill even more frequently than any individual technical or specialized skill: communication.

-Across Medical Technology, Semiconductor & Microelectronics Manufacturing, Sustainable Plastics Manufacturing, and Clean Technology, communication emerged as one of the most consistently requested skills regardless of industry, occupation, or education level.
-Employers also frequently emphasized other durable skills such as teamwork, leadership, problem solving, and critical thinking.
+Across Medical Technology, Semiconductor & Microelectronics Manufacturing, Sustainable Plastics Manufacturing, and Clean Technology, communication was consistently one of the most requested skills across subsectors, occupation types, and education levels.
+Employers also frequently requested other common workplace skills, including leadership, operations, management, and problem solving.

 Why It Matters